 What really sets the Big Horn apart is how far you can build it with the H1 and H2 Equipment Groups.
 The H1 Group adds heated front seats, a heated leather-wrapped steering wheel, a 10-way power driver’s seat, a 400-watt inverter, a 115-volt power outlet, a power-sliding rear window, auto-dimming rearview mirror, and SiriusXM Radio.
 The H2 Group adds everything in H1 plus dual-zone automatic temperature control, a 12-inch Uconnect 5 NAV touchscreen, 10-speaker Alpine® audio, LED interior lighting, a 7-inch digital cluster, a security alarm, a premium overhead console, and 20-inch Chrome-clad aluminum wheels.

-A Big Horn with the H2 Group is genuinely close to a Laramie in day-to-day comfort — at a meaningfully lower price.
-For buyers in Hutchinson who want a well-equipped, capable, comfortable daily truck without moving into leather-trimmed territory, the Big Horn with H2 is almost always the conversation I end up recommending.
+“A Big Horn with the H2 Group is genuinely close to a Laramie in day-to-day comfort.
+For Minnesota buyers who want a well-equipped, capable, comfortable daily truck without moving into leather-trimmed territory, the Big Horn with H2 is almost always the conversation I end up recommending.”

 The Big Horn is right for you if: you want the best balance of features, capability, and value in the Ram 1500 lineup — and especially if you plan to add the H1 or H2 Group to build it up.